How do we stay active at work? We can walk more, stand up when we have been sitting too long and even exercise while sitting in the office.

-So you’re stuck behind a desk for nine hours a day—how, you ask, are you supposed to be more active?
-You’ve also just read
+So you’re stuck behind a desk for nine hours a day.
+How are you going to be more active?
+You just read

-That’s right.
-There is no need to feel constrained by limited space or your office attire—there are still a myriad opportunities for a mini workout right where you are.
+There is no need to feel constrained by the limited space or your office attire—there are still many opportunities for a mini-workout or strengthening activities right where you are.
 You

 can get your blood circulating and maintain muscle tone without breaking a sweat.